-From moment-to-moment, our minds are challenged to process events in the external environment as wel as internal events within our mind including our thoughts, memories and emotions.
+From moment-to-moment, our minds are challenged to process events in the external environment as well as internal events within our mind including our thoughts, memories and emotions.
 Notably, the propensity to focus inward is fundamental to the subjective experience of human mental life, adaptive functioning and wellbeing, and accordingly also suffering and mental health.
 To understand how internal attention is linked to mental health we need to understand how it functions as part of a dynamic system of cognitive processes that sub-serve (mal)adaptive mental habits and related cognitive vulnerability.
 We therefore introduce a mechanistic model of the nature and functions of internal attention in the context or environmental demands of cognitions of past and future events and how individual differences within the model account for individual differences in higher-level cognitive vulnerabilities.
-The model characterizes how internal attention is expressed and iteratively transacts with contextual demands, representations in WM and affect, from moment-to-moment in time and context, and thereby sub-serves common forms of cognitive vulnerability as well as XXXXX and YYYY.
+The model characterizes how internal attention is expressed and iteratively transacts with contextual demands, representations in working-memory and affect, from moment-to-moment in time and context, and thereby sub-serves common forms of cognitive vulnerability as well as XXXXX and YYYY.
 We (1) first provide brief overview and definition of key concepts, including external attention, internal attention and working memory, and their functional relations to mental health; (2) outline the model and the common temporal trajectories in which the model may unfold; (3) how such trajectories may underly higher-order processes of cognitive vulnerabilities (e.g., repetitive negative thinking) or resilience (e.g., mindfulness) to mental ill health; (4) the utilities of the proposed model, such as for formulating computational models of XXXX; as well as (5) limitations of the proposed model and future directions for study of XXXX.

 Introduction